hschne/rails-mini-profiler/CONTRIBUTING.md

 We care about quality.
 Before opening your PR make sure to adhere to the repository code style and verify that all tests still pass.
 Run `rake` to execute both tests and [Rubocop](https://github.com/rubocop/rubocop)

+Rails Mini Profiler uses [convential commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+Before opening your pull request, consider updating your commit messages accordingly.
+This is not a must, but maintainers may squash your commits to adhere to the guidelines.

 Finally, go to [GitHub](https://github.com/hschne/rails-mini-profiler) and create a new Pull Request! :rocket:

 ### Other